codeLabs-summer2021/3D-Model-World/README.md

 ### Buildings

-Building toggle is also an option for those who are curious how a model fairs against realt building.
+Building toggle is also an option for those who are curious how a model fairs compared to real buildings.
 <br/>
 <img src="https://user-images.githubusercontent.com/35348015/133440998-fecfad43-4dc6-4742-9cca-eefc97522d92.gif" width="400">